digitalcredentials/issuer-coordinator/README.md

 `curl --location 'http://localhost:4005/did-web-generator'`

-Both endpoints simply forward your call to the equivalent endpoint in the signing-service.
+Again, both endpoints simply forward your call to the equivalent endpoint in the signing-service.
 You can read about the endpoints in the [Signing Key section of the signing-service README](https://github.com/digitalcredentials/signing-service/blob/main/README.md#didkey-generator).

-Now that you've got your key you'll want to enable it by adding a new tenant to use the seed...
+Now that you've got your key you'll need to do two things:

+* register it with the signing-service
+* enable it the issuer-coordinator

+We describe both next...

 ### Tenants